-Because patients with narcissistic personality disorder have difficulty regulating self-esteem, they need praise and affiliations with special people or institutions; they also tend to devalue other people so that they can maintain a sense of superiority.
+Patients with narcissistic personality disorder have difficulty regulating self-esteem and thus need praise and affiliations with special people or institutions; they also tend to devalue other people so that they can maintain a sense of superiority.

-Little research about biologic factors that contribute to narcissistic personality disorder has been done, although there appears to be a significant heritable component.
-Some theories posit that caregivers may not have treated the child appropriately—for example, by being overly critical or by excessively praising, admiring, or indulging the child.
+Limited data about biologic factors that contribute to narcissistic personality disorder suggest there is a significant heritable component.
+Some theories posit that caregivers may not have treated the child appropriately—for example, by being overly critical or by excessively praising, admiring, or indulgent of the child.

 Some patients with this disorder have special gifts or talents and become used to associating their self-image and sense of self with the admiration and esteem of others.